eda-ricercatore/admin-notes/skill-set/skill-set-1.md

 					* full-stack framework
 					* Web-application framework that spans:
 						+ creating database-backed Web applications according to the Model-View-Controller (MVC) pattern
+							- Model-View-Controller (MVC) pattern is a software architectural pattern, a type of software design patterns.
 							- splits Web applications into 3 layers:
 								* Model
 								* View